Republicans and Democrats actually agree on something: what counts as ‘mainstream media’

 Over the past several years the label “mainstream media” has been brandished with heavily negative connotations.
-“Mainstream media” refers to the outlets that are seen to be part of the journalism “establishment” and thus, it is often implied, have their own–many times hidden or nefarious–partisan or elitist agendas.
-The term is particularly popular on some Fox News shows, where it is brandished about in equal measure by guests and talking head alike.
+“Mainstream media” refers to the outlets that are seen to be part of the journalism “establishment” and thus, it is often implied, have their own—many times hidden or nefarious—partisan or elitist agendas.
+The term is particularly popular on some Fox News shows, where it is uttered in equal measure by guests and talking head alike.

 But what outlets officially count as “mainstream media?”
-That’s what Pew Research wanted to know, so they asked over 12,000 Americans whether a selection of thirteen specific outlets counted as “mainstream media.”
-The results were surprising in that Republicans and Democrats were broadly in agreement as to what outlets were “mainstream.”
+That’s what Pew Research wanted to know, so it asked over 12,000 Americans whether a selection of 13 specific outlets counted as mainstream media.
+The results were surprising in that Republicans and Democrats were broadly in agreement as to what outlets were mainstream.
 And Fox News?
-Bad news for it as even Republicans view the cable news network as part of the “mainstream media” establishment.
+Bad news for its image: Even Republicans view the cable news network as part of the mainstream media establishment.

-So, what counts as “mainstream media” according to Americans (regardless of their political affiliation)?

 - Almost 90% of respondents said ABC News is mainstream (ABC is the only national network news outlet Pew included in the survey).